 I’m also saying it so that anyone else whose inner child experienced any form of abuse at the hands of someone they should have been able to trust, can hear it and know they are OK now and are going to be OK — so that they know healing is possible and where to look to find it.

-It feels important to say that I’m not an “expert”.
+It feels important to say that I’m not an “expert” except on my own personal experience.
 I’m not a psychotherapist.
 I’m sharing for myself and if it helps anyone else that’s great.
 I’m not here to tell anyone else what they should do, because frankly I don’t know.
 I’m not omniscient.
 All I can do is share my experience and insights, with as much courage and love as possible.

 What I want to say to others is that I am keenly aware how my early childhood experiences made me more susceptible to further abuse as an adult.
 I am aware of how badly I persisted in wanting to heal those early wounds, sometimes through being attracted to individuals who would repeat those patterns with me and with whom I intended and hoped to heal the damage.
-If I could not heal the original wound, maybe I could heal through adult relationships instead.
+My thinking was that if I could not heal the original wound, maybe I could heal through adult relationships instead.

 My theory, as I saw it, went something like this: